JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 ### The Writing Map

 Before you start writing you should know what you'll need to cover.
-If you just improvise as you go along you'll forget things.
 So make a map:

 1. You start at the most important point.
 It's like marking the X, then drawing the treasure map around it.
 With software, this will normally be all available features and their options, for example all of the options of a command-line tool.